blog

 You will know whether the amount of sunlight you are giving your plant is adequate.
 Leaves that have a grassy or medium green color with yellowish tones mean that the plant is getting sufficient sunlight.
 Meanwhile, deep dark green leaves indicate that it is not getting enough light.

 Generally, your orchids’ best spots to get bright, indirect natural sunlight is the east- and south-facing windows.
-Windows with a northern exposure tend to be too dark, while those with western exposure tend to be too hot, especially in the afternoons.
+Windows with northern exposure tend to be too dark, while those with western exposure tend to be too hot, especially in the afternoons.

 Exposing your plant to too much direct sunlight causes burnt leaves, leaving them bleached out.
 Ultimately, sunburnt leaves turn black and die.
 As such, if you notice that your orchid is getting more than enough direct sunlight, you may want to reposition it or add a sheer curtain to lessen the intensity of light and heat.